elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/browser-window-interactions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> We have no control over position and look of the modal window.</div><br />
+  <div><strong>Interview Response:</strong> We have no control over the position and look of the modal window.</div><br />
   <div><strong>Technical Response:</strong><br /><br />
     <ol>
-      <li>The exact location of the modal window is determined by the browser.
+      <li>The browser determines the exact location of the modal window.
 Usually, it is in the center.</li>
-      <li>The exact look of the window also depends on the browser.
-We cannot modify it…</li>
+      <li>The exact look of the window also depends on the browser, and we cannot modify it.</li>
       </ol>
   </div>
   </div>